ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

+# LimeSeg tutorial

-### Basic cell's pipeline
+## Basic cell's pipeline

-1.- Obtain the channel green of the stack and improve the contrast and brightness of all its images.
+1. Obtain the channel green of the stack and improve the contrast and brightness of all its images.
-2.- Select "ellipse" and put an ellipsoidal ROI near the nucleus, but with a slightly bigger radius.
+2. Select "ellipse" and put an ellipsoidal ROI near the nucleus, but with a slightly bigger radius.
 Press 'T'.
-3.- Plugins -> Limeseg -> Sphere Seg (advanced).
+3. Plugins -> Limeseg -> Sphere Seg (advanced).
-4.- Change parameters (D_0 is optional and Z_Scale is mandatory).
+4. Change parameters (D_0 is optional and Z_Scale is mandatory).
 Also you should select a color.
-5.- Press 'Accept' and wait for the 3D objects to be full and smooth.
+5. Press 'Accept' and wait for the 3D objects to be full and smooth.
-6.- Repeat 2-6 until all the cells have an assigned ROI.
+6. Repeat 2-6 until all the cells have an assigned ROI.
-7.- Save the ROIs as a zip.
+7. Save the ROIs as a zip.
 'Roi Manager -> More -> Save...'
-8.- Save the cells:
+8. Save the cells:
-	8.1.- Plugins -> Limeseg -> Show GUI
+	8.1.
+Plugins -> Limeseg -> Show GUI
-	8.2.- Click on 'WriteTo:' and select where you want to export the results.
-Tipically on: 'YOURPATH/Cells/OutputLimeSeg/' 8.3.- Press 'SaveStateToXmlPly'
+	8.2.
+Click on 'WriteTo:' and select where you want to export the results.
+Tipically on: 'YOURPATH/Cells/OutputLimeSeg/' 8.3.
+Press 'SaveStateToXmlPly'

 ### Basic lumen's pipeline

-1.- Segment the lumen of the images, taking a bit more than is strictly at your sight.
+1. Segment the lumen of the images, taking a bit more than is strictly at your sight.
 I.e. You should paint as a lumen a bit of apical cells.
-2.- Once the lumen is properly segmented, import it to FIJI.
+2. Once the lumen is properly segmented, import it to FIJI.
-3.- Follow the steps of http://imagej.net/LimeSeg section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
+3. Follow the steps of http://imagej.net/LimeSeg section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
 Select a ROI polygon for each lumen frame.
-4.- There has to be a full lumen, with no holes.
+4. There has to be a full lumen, with no holes.
-5.- Save your results:
+5. Save your results:
-	5.1.- First the ROI.
+	5.1.
+First the ROI.
 'Roi Manager -> More -> Save...'
-	5.2.- Plugins -> Limeseg -> Show GUI
+	5.2.
+Plugins -> Limeseg -> Show GUI
-	5.3.- Click on 'WriteTo:' and select where you want to export the results.
-Tipically on: 'YOURPATH/Lumen/OutputLimeSeg/' 5.4.- Press 'SaveStateToXmlPly'
+	5.3.
+Click on 'WriteTo:' and select where you want to export the results.
+Tipically on: 'YOURPATH/Lumen/OutputLimeSeg/' 5.4.
+Press 'SaveStateToXmlPly'

 ### Error codes